ESRC White Rose Social Science DTP scholarships

 ESRC-funded postgraduates follow a 3-year PhD programme (known as a '+3') or a 4-year programme consisting of a Masters plus PhD (known as a '1+3') depending on their previous Social Science Research Training.

 The type of ESRC scholarship awarded is based on an applicant's residency status.
-UK and EU applicants who have been resident in the UK for at least 3 years immediately preceding the start of their course are eligible for the full scholarship.
-This pays:
+UK and EU applicants who have lived in the UK for at least 3 years before the start of their course are eligible for the full scholarship.
+This covers:

 - the standard UK/EU tuition fees